docQodly/docs/docs/language/basics/lang-control-flow.md

 ### Loop through collections

-When `for each...end for each` is used with an *Expression* of the *Collection* type, the *Current_Item* parameter is a variable of the same type as the collection elements.
+When `forEach...end` is used with an *Expression* of the *Collection* type, the *Current_Item* parameter is a variable of the same type as the collection elements.
 By default, the number of loops is based on the number of items of the collection.

 The collection must contain only elements of the same type, otherwise an error will be returned as soon as the *Current_Item* variable is assigned the first mismatched value type.